AstrobioMike/AstrobioMike.github.io/genomics/phylogenomics.md

 > **NOTE**
-> This page focuses on how the term phylogenomics is most often utilized in my little bubble of existence – which is in the context of attempting to infer evolutionary relationships between organisms.
+> This page focuses on the term phylogenomics in the context of attempting to infer evolutionary relationships between organisms.
 But the term can also be used, and was [initially described](https://genome.cshlp.org/content/8/3/163.full){:target="_blank"}, within the context of functional genomics.

 <hr style="height:10px; visibility:hidden;" />
 ---